johnbender/todomvc/server/README.md

 ### Results

-Of all the numbers collected, we were most interested in **Render Start**.
+Of all the [data collected](https://docs.google.com/spreadsheets/d/136H3Aof5dDc8pSsGQ1VcCbPnwp_HldEcvnxU-ARd89M/edit#gid=0), we were most interested in **Render Start**.
 This is the earliest point at which a user could conceivably report the application "ready to use" and so it represents a generous approximation of "time to usable".

 Notable within the **Render Start** results are the following: